At a Glance

 ✨Tip Number 2

 Network with current or former volunteers of The Borgen Project.
-They can provide valuable insights into the programme and share their experiences.
-This could also lead to potential referrals, which can significantly boost your chances of landing the role.
+They can provide valuable insights into the programme and share their experiences, which can help you tailor your approach and show genuine interest in the role.

 ✨Tip Number 3